 The circle technically refers to the boundary of the shape (that is the curved blue line).

 Radius, Diameter and CircumferenceThe most important lengths in a circle are the radius, the diameter and the circumference.

+RadiusThe radius is the line segment from the centre of the circle to any point on the circle.
 The radius also refers to the length of this line.
 The radius is usually denoted by the symbol r.

+DiameterThe diameter is the line segment that contains the centre of the circle and has its endpoints on the circle.
 The diameter also refers to the length of this line.
 The diameter is usually denoted by the symbol d.

 The diameter is twice the length of the radius. d = 2r

+CircumferenceThe circumference is the distance around the circle.
 The circumference is usually denoted by the symbol C.